 Unless you see a medical professional for a proper diagnosis, it’s a guessing game if you have a UTI or if your symptoms are due to something else.
 Your doctor can quickly confirm that your symptoms are indeed a UTI by taking a urine specimen.
 The sample will be sent off for a urinalysis or urine culture.
 From there, your doctor will come up with a proper treatment plan.

-While there are many home remedies for treating UTIs and relieving symptoms, to be safe, it is advised to visit your doctor, especially if you have recurring UTIs, severe UTI symptoms or if your symptoms do not improve within a few days of home treatment.
+While there are many home remedies for treating UTIs and relieving symptoms, to be safe, it is advised to visit your doctor, especially if you have recurring UTIs, severe UTI symptoms, or if your symptoms do not improve within a few days of home treatment.
 Untreated UTIs can lead to severe complications, so it’s better to be safe than sorry.

 Urinary tract infections are among many conditions we treat and diagnose here at Cool Springs OB-GYN in Brentwood and Franklin, TN.
 Click here to contact us to schedule an appointment or if you have any UTI questions.